nhsconnect/gpconnect-messaging/pages/senddocument/senddocument.md

 All messages sent using this capability will be FHIR Messages constructed to meet the ITK3 standard and have a specific [payload](senddocument_payload) structure.

-Each instance of a message which conforms to the Send Document capability will arise in the context of a specific health care use case, the first of which is the [Send Federated Consultation Summary](senddocument_fedcon_overview.html) use case.
-Specific messaging requirements will be associated with each use case.

 {% include note.html content="**Disambiguation:**<br/>The Send Document capability does not include FHIR messages where the payload is defined as a [FHIR composition](https://www.hl7.org/fhir/composition.html), meeting the requirements of the [FHIR Document](https://www.hl7.org/fhir/documents.html) framework.
 This capability focuses primarily on facilitating the flow of binary documents across the NHS.
 " %}